malscottt/Access-Server-usingRSA/README.md

   - PuTTY for remote access

-  - OpenSSL for generating private key and public key
+  - PuTTYgen to save the private key

 When these tools is already installed, now we can start with our project.